Start with the systems that already hold the proof

-Liance exists for startup teams that care about security, need SOC 2 readiness, and do not want the process to sprawl across screenshots, spreadsheets, and last-minute audit drills.
+Liance exists for startup teams that care about security, need SOC 2 readiness, and do not want the process to sprawl across screenshots, spreadsheets, consultant handoffs, and last-minute audit drills.

 Too many engineering teams only discover compliance pain when a large customer asks for proof or an auditor wants context that no one can quickly assemble.
 Evidence lives in logs, tickets, docs, console settings, screenshots, and chat threads, but the story behind that evidence is rarely organized.